USS Limpkin (AMc-48): Service history

 The first ship to be named Limpkin after the limpkin by the United States Navy, AMc-48 was laid down on 24 February 1941 by Greenport Basin and Construction Company, Long Island, New York.
 The ship was launched on 5 April 1941, sponsored by Miss Elsie Thornhill, and placed in service on 8 August 1941.

 Following shakedown off Yorktown, Virginia, the new coastal minesweeper reported to the 3rd Naval District, New York City, on 9 August.
 After the United States entered World War II, Limpkin was among the coastal minesweepers responsible for keeping the crucial New York Harbor clear.
 For two years the ship swept the shipping channels of Manhattan, permitting large amounts of war material to be shipped to the European theater to support the Allied war effort.

 Transferred to the 5th Naval District on 18 December 1943, Limpkin shifted homeport to Norfolk, Virginia.
-For the rest of the war, she operated at the mouth of Chesapeake Bay.
+For the rest of the war, she operated at the mouth of the Chesapeake Bay.

 Limpkin was placed out of service on 15 April 1946 and struck from the Navy list on 1 May 1946.
 She transferred to the Maritime Commission on 13 January 1947.
 Later in 1947 she was sold to W. E. Lewis, Inc., of Fleeton, Virginia, renamed Hiawatha, and placed in service as a commercial trawler.
 She was subsequently renamed Blue Waters.